dereekb/dbx-components/NOTES.md

 Any changes made to the `demo-api` package will trigger.
 VS Code to build the project and update our dist, causing the functions emulator to update.
 This lets us develop in real time with an active emulated database.

+You can read more about how this code base has enabled hot reloading in the Hot Reloading section below.

 ### Testing
 Some tests run in just the node context, while others are run with the firebase emulators.

 ### CI Testing Output
 A couple things are configured for the CI to enable reports to be output to `.reports/jest`: